Rabbi Hershel Schachter

 Some of the non-Orthodox denominations celebrate the bat mitzvah of young girls at thirteen - the same age that the boys celebrate their bar mitzvah.
 These groups felt uncomfortable about the discrimination between the sexes which had been practiced by Jews for millennia, and finally did away with it.

-By insisting that the girls observe their bat mitzvah at age thirteen, just the same as the boys, one is in effect insulting the women, and denying that they were created with this "binah yeseirah".
+By insisting that the girls observe their bat mitzvah at age thirteen, just the same as the boys, one is in effect insulting women and denying that they were created with this "binah yeseirah".

 Clearly the motivation to have a woman read the kesuba is to make the following statement: the rabbis, or better yet - the G-d of the Jews, has been discriminating against women all these millennia, and has cheated them of their equals rights, and it's high time that this injustice be straightened out!